-Sound Tutorial |
+Wildlife Technologies Sound Tutorial

 |Why is quality sound important in wildlife calling?

 basic information will be all that you will need to know to become a

 First notice the time length of this sound.
 It is only about 3/4 of a second long.
 Next look near the bottom left hand corner of the picture and you will see the number 2.5K.
 K stands for thousand, so 2.5K means 2500 cycles (vibrations) per second.
 5.0K means 5 thousand cycles per second and so on.
 As you can see by looking at the number 20.0K located near the top left hand corner of the picture this rabbit sound has a bandwidth (frequency span between lowest frequency and highest frequency) of 2500 cycles per second to almost 20 thousand cycles per second which is higher than the vast majority of humans can hear.
 A lot of animals including coyotes can hear up to 45 thousand cycles per second which is approx. 3 times higher than humans.
 Beavers are thought to hear sounds as high as 60 thousand cycles per second.
 The bandwidth of an animal is a very important statistic to know.
 If you buy a wildlife caller that can only reproduce sound up to 8.0K and play this rabbit sound thru it you will only be able to reproduce 40% of the original rabbit sound which would not sound nearly as real as the original rabbit.